-This manual is intended for customers who want to independently assembly, wire and commission the factory VTS automation in the new VENTUS STANDARD air handling unit.
+This manual is intended for customers who want to independently assembly, wire and commission the factory VTS automation in the new VENTUS air handling units equipped with CBX automation.
 The manual applies only to air handling units with the configuration available in CCOL4, equipped with standard accessories offered by VTS, which do not require changing advanced parameters of the control system.

-This manual may be helpful when assembling and commissioning the automation in control panels with unusual configurations or operating parameters, or cooperating with external accessories outside the VTS offer, but then it is necessary to use the advanced instruction manual available on the VTS website.
+This manual may be helpful when assembling and commissioning the automation in AHUs with unusual configurations or operating parameters, or cooperating with external accessories outside the VTS offer, but then it is necessary to use the advanced instruction manual available on the VTS website.